 - Enter the product page’s URL or ASIN and click “Monitor” to start monitoring any product.

-2. Use the “Track Your Listing Issues” button to customize what information you want to track.
+2. Customize what information you want to track.

 You can add the keywords your listing is trying to target to know whether your product shows up in Amazon search results for those keywords.